kodarkI/liv_mem_ex/current/mem_intel.md

 The result must include source IDs and reasons.
 It must not be treated as a commitment or authorization.

+### Stage 4A — Recording-time versus pre-draft context

+Recording-time classification is normally asynchronous.
+It cannot guarantee that new proposals finish before the main Agent drafts the current response.

+The synchronous pre-draft path remains:

+`User prompt → New Expansion/retrieval intent → governed Recall → Context
+Expansion → Main Agent`

+The recording-time path is:

+`source Experience → source-persisted handoff → bounded context →
+classification → proposals → Governance`

+Recording-time `context_expansion_signals` are therefore for later turns or an explicitly completed read request.
+They must not be presented as current-turn authoritative context merely because they were generated after the response.

+If a host explicitly requests synchronous interpretation before drafting, that is a separate bounded, read-only New Expansion operation with its own timeout, readiness behavior, and context contract.
+It must not be implemented inside the Stop hook and it must not reuse the recording-time classification child job.

 If retrieval is unavailable, classification may: